Wound Medicine Fellowship

 The Department of Rehabilitation Medicine’s Wound Medicine Fellowship is a 12-month multidisciplinary experience, newly approved in September 2021.
 One fellow will be accepted on an annual basis.
 Find the application requirements and materials in the How to Apply tab below.
-Any questions may be sent to Carly Anderson.

 Wound medicine is a complex field that spans nearly every facet of healthcare.
 As the field emerges as a subspecialty, this unaccredited 12-month fellowship will provide a structured approach to wound medicine education, with an emphasis on increasing positive patient outcomes and decreasing risks of recurrence.
 Fellows will receive clinical and didactic education in acute wound management, chronic wound management, atypical wound care management, hyperbaric oxygen therapy, appropriate use and evaluation of wound dressings, bioengineered skin substitutes, wound matrix, tissue regeneration programs, and appropriate patient education on wound care.